telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/manual-setup.md

 1. Configure the HTML5 ASP.NET Web Forms Report Viewer ReportSource using Visual Studio Property Grid.
 For this you can use the  "Product Catalog.trdp" report file (Prerequisites).

-    >tip If you use a UriReportSource, the Identifier must point to a TRDP/TRDX file's path that will be mapped to the                         folder used by the  [ReportFileResolver](/reporting/api/Telerik.Reporting.Services.WebApi.ReportFileResolver)                          in the Reporting REST service implementation.
+    >If you use a UriReportSource, the Identifier must point to a TRDP/TRDX file's path that will be mapped to the                         folder used by the  [ReportFileResolver](/reporting/api/Telerik.Reporting.Services.WebApi.ReportFileResolver)                          in the Reporting REST service implementation.

-    >tip Verify the modified settings are written in the markup.
+    >Verify the modified settings are written in the markup.
 If not, the viewer will use the default settings visible in Visual Studio                     Property Grid

 1. Set the viewer width and height.